How Much Can You Do at Tokyo Disney at Night?

 The billion-dollar question.

-There’s a lot that goes into a decision about whether to visit Disneyland or DisneySea if you can only fit one park into your trip (see more about deciding between Disneyland or DisneySea) and I think it’s even harder to decide at night as you have to decide between the two-night shows, both of which are fantastic.
+If you can only fit one park into your trip, there’s a lot that goes into deciding whether to visit Disneyland or DisneySea (see more about deciding between Disneyland or DisneySea).
+I think it’s even harder to decide at night as you have to choose between the two-night shows, both of which are fantastic.

 If you have one full day and one evening to allocate to the parks, it’s simple.
 Go to Disneyland in the evening and spend your whole day at DisneySea.

 The addition of the Fantasy Springs area has made Tokyo DisneySea at least a one-whole-day park, if not a two-day one.
-If you want to try and increase your chances of getting into Fantasy Springs, and certainly if you want to ride more than one ride there, you need to be in the park early in the day – you’ll be lucky to find passes arriving there in the evening (although it’s not impossible).
+If you want to try and increase your chances of getting onto the rides in Fantasy Springs, and certainly if you want to ride more than one ride there, you need to be in the park early in the day – you’ll be lucky to find passes arriving there in the evening (although it’s not impossible).

 But what if you only have one evening to go to the parks – what then?